RWS/studio-api-docs/apiconcepts/terminology/overview.md

 Selecting the Terminology Provider
 -------
 When you implement a custom terminology provider, you need to consider a number of features that such plug-ins typically have.
-First, you select the terminology provider in Trados Studio.
-By default, Trados Studio features two standard terminology providers for connecting to MultiTerm termbase files or MultiTerm server termbases:
+First, you select the terminology provider in <Var:ProductName>.
+By default, <Var:ProductName> features two standard terminology providers for connecting to MultiTerm termbase files or MultiTerm server termbases:

 <img style="display:block; " src="images/general_01_add_tb.jpg" />